RyanCheng98153/llm-remove-mistake/archieve/responses/result_mistake_conversation.md

 **Person B:** "Wow, I didn’t know he was that old!
 That’s pretty impressive."

 **Person A:** "Wait a minute, hold on... <hint> I just remembered!
 Elvis Presley actually released his first hit in the 1950s, not the 1940s.
 I guess my timeline was a little off there.
-He was still a huge influence on pop music, though."
+He was still a huge influence on pop music, though."</hint>

 **Person B:** "Oh, okay.
 That’s actually more likely since the Beatles came later.
 Thanks for correcting yourself!"